Tampa Bay Buccaneers vs. Carolina Panthers NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Buccaneers stats and trends

-- Tampa Bay is 7-4 against the spread and 9-2 overall this season when the team puts up more than 22.4 points.
+- When Tampa Bay records more than 22.4 points, it is 7-4 against the spread and 9-2 overall.

-- In games that Tampa Bay piles up more than 294.4 yards, the team is 7-6 against the spread and 10-3 overall.
+- In games that Tampa Bay amasses over 294.4 yards, the team is 7-6 against the spread and 10-3 overall.

-- This year, the Buccaneers have turned the ball over 18 times, two more than the Panthers' takeaways (16).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with the Panthers.